 Flagship daily current affairs programme Pacific Waves is widely listened to across the region and is also broadcast by the BBC Pacific Service.
 The World Radio Network (WRN) - an international broadcaster operating out of London - also broadcasts RNZ Pacific material throughout the US, Europe, Africa and Asia.

 RNZ Pacific broadcasts primarily in English but bulletins in selected Pacific languages can be heard in breakfast sessions.

-RNZ Pacific news and programmes can also be heard in New Zealand on Radio New Zealand National, Tagata o te Moana on Saturday afternoons and Dateline Pacific as part of Late Edition.
+RNZ Pacific news and programmes can also be heard in New Zealand on Radio New Zealand National, Tagata o te Moana on Saturday afternoons and Pacific Waves as part of Late Edition.